wishvaherath/UVMeter/README.md

 * The script comes with absoultely **NO** gurantees.
 * This script was written over the course of a few hours.
 Treat it as such.
 * The ARPNSA dataset is limited to a handful of stations.
 Their disclaimer can be found [here](https://www.arpansa.gov.au/our-services/monitoring/ultraviolet-radiation-monitoring/ultraviolet-radation-data-information#Disclaimer)
+* Eachtime the script is run, it reds the ARPNSA live data file.
+So, *Please leave a gap of at least 5 seconds between subsequent calls*.

 ## Installation